Event Horizon (film): Music

 Michael Kamen was hired to compose the film's score.
-Director Paul W. S. Anderson, a fan of hybrid genre music, invited the electronic dance music duo Orbital to collaborate with Kamen and to provide synthesized sounds for the film's unsettling atmosphere.
+Anderson, a fan of hybrid genre music, invited the electronic dance music duo Orbital to collaborate with Kamen and to provide synthesized sounds for the film's unsettling atmosphere.
+This was also Anderson's first movie to have a classical score.
+The Prodigy's "Funky Shit" from their 1997 album The Fat of the Land plays over the closing credits; the band visited the set during production and later offered the track shortly before the album topped several charts and brought them fame.

 A soundtrack album was released which combined various cues from the score into four tracks of approximately ten minutes.